cunla/fakeredis-py/docs/about/contributing.md

 ### How Do I Submit a Good Bug Report?

-> You must never report security related issues, vulnerabilities or bugs including sensitive information
+> You must never report security related issues, vulnerabilities or bugs, including sensitive information
 > to the issue tracker, or elsewhere in public.
-> Instead sensitive bugs must be sent by email to <daniel@moransoftware.ca>.
+> Instead, sensitive bugs must be sent by email to <daniel@moransoftware.ca>.

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project: